aditya0by0/Projects/PCA - From Scratch/README.md

-# Regularized Logistic Regression - Built from Scratch
+# PCA - From Scratch

 ## DataSet Used : [Custom/Dummy data](pca_data)